YannickSchini/perudo_calculator/README.md

 ## TODO List

-* Add the Perudo rule for the value 1.
+* Add the Perudo rule for the value 1 which acts like a wildcard
-* Add the ability to have several players.
+* Introduce the notion of players
+* Take into account one's own dices for which we know the values (using Bayes' rule ?)

 ## What I learned